Living in a rural area we have many alarm systems, most are VERY loud, some are manual, some are not. This is one of the door sensors

 vintage call books

 WARNING…Peanut allergy notice…users of this site should be aware I was eating peanuts while preparing part OR all of this site.
 This site contains NO MSG or Gluten however certain phrases have been proven to cause cancer in California.
 I do use laboratory animals in the production of this site most which can be heard on-air talking to me.
 I am not liable for any damages consequential or otherwise other than the intended use of this site, which is considered to be mostly unusable.
-I am restricted by law not discriminating regarding Sex, Race, Weight, Height, Sexual Orientation , First Name, Last Name, Religion, Type and Brand of Radio, Education, Type of Antenna, IQ, Politics, Transgender, Transvestite, Transsexual, Trans Am, Trans something., All complaints and warranty claims must be registered and directed to me via Morse Code within and during the Chinese New Year period 2
+I am restricted by law not discriminating regarding Sex, Race, Weight, Height, Sexual Orientation , First Name, Last Name, Religion, Type and Brand of Radio, Education, Type of Antenna, IQ, Politics, Transgender, Transvestite, Transsexual, Trans Am, Trans something., Some people have reported sleep walking while or after using this site, other problems can include, twitching which can become worse from longer exposure, a increased desire to cry, reports of ON-AIR stuttering have occurred, as has reports of a general lowering of I.Q.'s.
+All complaints and warranty claims must be registered and directed to me via Morse Code within and during the Chinese New Year period 2

 Most of the radio talking I have done has been on 160/80 meters.
 I am just recently beginning to realize the possibilities of the 40 meter band in the daytime.